the-furry-hubofeverything/hubble-systems/hosts/workarounds.md

 A solution is considered a workaround when the problem or solution evolves from something unintentional, like a bug or a unintentional feature that could be removed at any time.
 This means that these workarounds may stop working at any time.

-As of Oct 24, 2023, not all workarounds may be documented.
-This line will be removed once I'm confident all workarounds are documented.

 > [!IMPORTANT]
 > These workarounds may not work after source flake updates. <br>
 > When debugging, check workarounds first to see if the subjects debugged are affected.